Ra Medical Systems Announces C - GuruFocus.com

 Cautionary Note Regarding Forward-Looking Statements

-This communication contains forward-looking statements which include, but are not limited to, the plans and expectations of the combined company regarding its cash needs and liquidity.
+This press release contains "forward-looking statements" which include, but are not limited to, the plans and expectations of the combined company regarding its cash needs and liquidity.
 These forward-looking statements are subject to the safe harbor provisions under the Private Securities Litigation Reform Act of 1995.
 The Company's expectations and beliefs regarding these matters may not materialize.
 Actual outcomes and results may differ materially from those contemplated by these forward-looking statements as a result of uncertainties, risks and changes in circumstances, including but not limited to market risks, risks regarding acceptance and sale of the Company's products, and regulatory risks.
-Additional risks and uncertainties that could cause actual outcomes and results to differ materially from those contemplated by the forward-looking statements are included under the caption "Risk Factors" and elsewhere in the Company's filings with the SEC, including the Company's Preliminary Proxy Statement filed on September 23, 2022, Quarterly Report on Form 10-Q for the quarter ended September 30, 2022, the Current Reports on Form 8-K, including the Current Report on Form 8-K filed on September 12, 2022, and any prior or subsequent reports on Form 10-K, Form 10-Q or Form 8-K filed with the SEC from time to time and available at www.sec.gov.
-Important business and financial information about Catheter Precision's business and the related discussion and analysis of financial condition and results of operations of Catheter Precision is set forth in the Current Report on Form 8-K filed on September 12, 2022 and the exhibits thereto and should be read in conjunction with the Catheter Precision Financial Statements and the pro forma financial statements for the combined company that are attached as exhibits thereto.
-Risks and uncertainties related to Catheter Precision and the projections and estimates described above that may cause actual results to differ materially from those expressed or implied in any forward-looking statement are included in "Risk Factors - Risk Related to the Merger with Catheter Precision and - Risks Related to Our Evaluation of Strategic Alternatives for our Legacy Assets," and "Risk Factors - Risks Related to the Business of Catheter Precision," which are filed as the exhibits to the Current Report on Form 8-K filed on September 12, 2022.
-These documents can be accessed on the Company's Investor Relations page at https://ir.ramed.com/ by clicking on the link titled "SEC Filings."
-The risks and uncertainties may be amplified by the COVID-19 pandemic, which has caused significant economic uncertainty, and ongoing volatility in the stock markets and the U.S. economy in general.
-The extent to which the COVID-19 pandemic impacts the Company's and Catheter Precision's businesses, operations, and financial results, including the duration and magnitude of such effects, will depend on numerous factors, which are unpredictable, including, but not limited to, the duration and spread of the outbreak, its severity, the actions to contain the virus or treat its impact, and how quickly and to what extent normal economic and operating conditions can resume.
+Additional risks and uncertainties that could cause actual outcomes and results to differ materially from those contemplated by the forward-looking statements are included under the caption "Risk Factors" and elsewhere in the Company's Annual Report on Form 10-K filed on March 28, 2023.
+This documents can be accessed on the Company's Investor Relations page at https://ir.ramed.com/ by clicking on the link titled "SEC Filings.

 The forward-looking statements included in this communication are made only as of the date hereof.
-The Company and Catheter Precision assume no obligation and do not intend to update these forward-looking statements, except as required by law.
+The Company assumes no obligation and does not intend to update these forward-looking statements, except as required by law.

 CONTACTS: